Do You Have to Report an Accident if You Are Not Claiming It?

 • A bicyclist

-Now that you understand the basics of when to report an accident, you can feel more prepared in case you’re involved in one.
-It’s essential to remember that regardless of the level of injury or damages, it’s a good idea to contact a personal injury lawyer right away if you’ve been in an accident.
+Now that you understand the basics of when to report a car accident in Ontario, you can feel more prepared in case you’re involved in one.
+It’s essential to remember that regardless of the level of injury or damages, it’s a good idea to contact a personal injury lawyer right away if you’ve been in a car accident.
 At minimum, getting a free consultation and learning more about your rights can help you understand how to proceed to ensure that you claim the damages you’re entitled to.

-If you’ve been injured in an accident, book a free consultation with and accident lawyer to better understand your rights.
+If you’ve been injured in an accident, book a free consultation with an Ontario accident lawyer to better understand your rights.